ScotResIntNet/ScotResIntNet.github.io/README.md

-# Scottish Resaerch Integroity Network
+# Scottish Research Integrity Network

 ## How to add your member page